fluid-project/infusion-docs/src/documents/IoCAPI.md

 * `typeName {String}` The "principal type name" of the component which should be used to compute its global name for the purposes of a `fluid.constructSingle` adaptation honoured through `fluid.construct`.
 * Returns: `{String}` The required member name of the global root component

-### fluid.componentForPath(path)

-Retrieves a component by global path.

-* `path {String|Array of String}` The global path of the component to look up
-* Returns: The component at the specified path, or undefined if none is found